Find Schools

 Troubleshooting: Determining causes of operating errors and deciding what to do about it.

-There were about 39,500 jobs for Millwright in 2016 (in the United States).
+In the United States, there were 39,500 jobs for Millwright in 2016.
 New jobs are being produced at a rate of 9.9% which is above the national average.
 The Bureau of Labor Statistics predicts 3,900 new jobs for Millwright by 2026.
-Due to new job openings and attrition, there will be an average of 4,000 job openings in this field each year.
+There will be an estimated 4,000 positions for Millwright per year.

 undefined